pintergreg/software-engineering/lectures/00_intro.md

 ::::::::: {.column width="45%"}
 <!-- - maintenance is part of software development -->
 <!-- - software rots -->
-- change in user requirements, but importantly the external dependencies such as frameworks, libraries, etc. can affect the software
+- change in user requirements, and the external dependencies such as frameworks, libraries, etc. can affect the software
 :::::::::
 ::::::::::::